nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_CodeUp-Llama-2-13B-Chat-HF-GPTQ - [ fail. ]
 `"Hi there!
 Based on the information provided, Sally has 2 sisters."`

+TheBloke_GodziLLa-30B-GPTQ - [ fail ]
+[ gets close to answering, but the breaks it with confusion about gender or other issues. ]

 TheBloke_gorilla-7B-GPTQ - [ fail ]
 [ Of a dozen tries, there was no correct answer. ]